Allergic rhinitis: Local allergic rhinitis

 Local allergic rhinitis is an allergic reaction in the nose to an allergen, without systemic allergies.
 So skin-prick and blood tests for allergy are negative, but there are IgE antibodies produced in the nose that react to a specific allergen.
 Intradermal skin testing may also be negative.

+The gold standard for diagnosing local allergic rhinitis is considered to be a combination of a detailed medical history and a nasal allergen provocation test (NAPT).
+Diagnosis begins with an analysis of clinical symptoms, such as sneezing, itching, watery discharge, and nasal congestion lasting more than one hour per day; it is important to establish a link between these symptoms and exposure to specific allergens and also to consider the family history of atopy.
+A nasal allergen provocation test involves the controlled administration of an allergen directly onto the nasal mucosa, which simulates the body's natural response.
+The test result is considered positive when there is an objective decrease in nasal airflow of at least 40% (measured by rhinomanometry, PIF, or acoustic rhinometry) and when the patient reports a worsening of symptoms of at least 55 mm on the VAS scale.
+In addition, to rule out structural abnormalities, such as deviation of the nasal septum, the diagnosis is complemented by additional tests, such as anterior rhinoscopy and endoscopic examination of the nasal septum and nasopharynx.
+An alternative method to NAPT, used particularly when there are contraindications to that test, is the basophil activation test (BAT).

 The symptoms of local allergic rhinitis are the same as the symptoms of allergic rhinitis, including symptoms in the eyes.
 Just as with allergic rhinitis, people can have either seasonal or perennial local allergic rhinitis.
 The symptoms of local allergic rhinitis can be mild, moderate, or severe.
 Local allergic rhinitis is associated with conjunctivitis and asthma.

 In one study, about 25% of people with rhinitis had local allergic rhinitis.
 In several studies, over 40% of people having been diagnosed with nonallergic rhinitis were found to actually have local allergic rhinitis.
 Steroid nasal sprays and oral antihistamines have been found to be effective for local allergic rhinitis.

 As of 2014, local allergenic rhinitis had mostly been investigated in Europe; in the United States, the nasal provocation testing necessary to diagnose the condition was not widely available.